‘Get Out’: How The Film Has Broken New Ground

 The new horror-comedy film Get Out is one of the best-reviewed films of the year so far and has defied all the odds to become the breakout hit of 2017.

-The movie written, produced and directed by Jordan Peele (of Key & Peele fame) premiered at the Sundance Film Festival back in January, and opened in cinemas worldwide a month later on February 24.
+The movie, written, produced, and directed by Jordan Peele (of Key & Peele fame), premiered at the Sundance Film Festival back in January, and opened in cinemas worldwide a month later on February 24.
 Since then, it has racked up more than $100 million in worldwide box office receipts ($113.1 million so far to be exact).
-There are no signs of slowing down anytime soon and against a modest $4.5 million budget, the film has enjoyed its moment at #1 at box offices around the globe.
+There are no signs of slowing down anytime soon, and against a modest $4.5 million budget, the film has enjoyed its moment at No. 1 at box offices around the globe.

 It’s unusual for a horror film these days to stand out amid the dizzying amount of movies being released each week in Hollywood.
-However, future film makers in the horror genre can take a page out of Get Out‘s playbook as the picture gets it all right.
+However, future filmmakers in the horror genre can take a page out of Get Out‘s playbook as the picture gets it all right.

-Currently holding an impressive 99% on Rotten Tomatoes (nearly unheard of for any film close to the horror genre), director Jordan Peele has broken the record for being the first black director to cross the $100 million threshold in their writing and directorial debut, according to the Washington Post.
+Currently holding an impressive 99 percent on Rotten Tomatoes (nearly unheard of for any film close to the horror genre), director Jordan Peele has broken the record for being the first black director to cross the $100 million threshold in their writing and directorial debut, according to the Washington Post.
 Furthermore, it marks the first film from the little-known production company Blumhouse to hit this milestone.

-The flick starring Allison Williams (Girls), is about an interracial couple who take a weekend trip upstate to Rose’s (Williams) parent’s home.
-However, they soon realize that there are far more sinister intentions behind the parent’s overly-accommodating behavior.
+The flick, starring Allison Williams (Girls), is about an interracial couple who take a weekend trip upstate to Rose’s (Williams) parents’ home.
+However, they soon realize that there are far more sinister intentions behind the parents’ overly accommodating behavior.
 On the surface, the film offers a thrilling ride for the viewers, but underneath, the racial undertones have huge implications.

 Director Jordan Peele was reported as saying that “I experience [racism] on an everyday basis.
-This movie was meant to reveal that there’s the monster of racism lurking underneath these seemingly innocent conversations and situations”, Deadline reports.
+This movie was meant to reveal that there’s the monster of racism lurking underneath these seemingly innocent conversations and situations,” Deadline reports.

-Peele remains hopeful in a series of tweets about a new wave of films by directors from minority groups that will follow in Get Out‘s footsteps and enjoy their moments in the spotlight as well:
+In a series of tweets, Peele expressed that he remains hopeful about a new wave of films by directors from minority groups that will follow in Get Out‘s footsteps and enjoy their moments in the spotlight as well.

 Meaning I won't be the last.